inasafe/inasafe/docs/source/user-docs/faq.rst

   For vector data use ogr2ogr.
 For example from TM-3 zone 48.2 ogr2ogr -s_srs EPSG:23834 -t_srs EPSG:4326 <target>.shp <source>.shp

-How do I get Open Street Map building data into Risk in a Box?
+How do I get Open Street Map building data into |project_name|?
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

   For Indonesia, you can download latest collections at http://data.kompetisiosm.org